 From July through September the farmers’ markets in New York City have the best corn and bell peppers.
 I associate this stir-fry with the taste of summer, when peppers and corn are at their peak and a minimal amount of seasonings is all that is needed to enhance the natural flavors of the vegetables.
 When I’m being lazy I use the red pepper flakes to add a little heat, but this is even better with about a teaspoon of freshly minced jalapeño.
 To make it hotter still, add the seeds — Grace Young

 Set the EGG for direct cooking at 600°F/316°C. Once the EGG is steady at this temperature, shut the bottom draft door and carefully open the lid.
-Heat a 14-inch flat-bottomed wok or a Stir-Fry & Paella Pan until a bead of water vaporizes within 1 to 2 seconds of contact.
-Swirl in the oil, add the ginger, garlic, and chili, and stir-fry 10 seconds or until the aromatics are fragrant.
-Add the bell peppers and corn, sprinkle on the salt and sugar, and stir-fry 2 to 3 minutes or until the bell peppers and corn are crisp-tender.
+Heat a Big Green Egg Wok until a bead of water vaporizes within 1 to 2 seconds of contact.
+Swirl in the oil, add the ginger, garlic, and chili, and stir-fry for 10 seconds or until the aromatics are fragrant.
+Add the bell peppers and corn, sprinkle on the salt and sugar, and stir-fry for 2 to 3 minutes or until the bell peppers and corn are crisp-tender.

 Serves 4 as a vegetable side dish.

 Adapted from STIR-FRYING TO THE SKY’S EDGE by Grace Young.
 Copyright © 2010 by Grace Young.
 Reprinted by permission of Simon & Schuster, Inc, NY.